A Guide to Accelerated Reader™

 What Accelerated Reader™ Books are Popular with Pupils?

-Renaissance Learning annually release a report showcasing the data from UK schools using the Accelerated Reader™ programme called What Kids are Reading.
+Renaissance Learning annually releases a report showcasing the data from UK schools using the Accelerated Reader™ programme called What Kids are Reading.
 This data is presented by Professor Topping and can be downloaded here.
-Although popular titles such as Diary of the Wimpy Kid score very highly among a number of year groups, there is a wide range of titles that are selected by pupils.
+Although popular titles such as Diary of the Wimpy Kid score very highly among several year groups, there is a wide range of titles that are selected by pupils.

-Here is a list of our Non-fiction titles that have made it into the Top 20 for, Non-fiction Books Read Most Often: Year 7, Non-fiction Books Read Most Often: Year 8 and Non-fiction Books Read Most Often: Year 9
+Here is a list of our Non-fiction titles that have made it into the Top 20, Non-fiction Books Read Most Often: Year 7, Non-fiction Books Read Most Often: Year 8 and Non-fiction Books Read Most Often: Year 9

 Goalkeepersby Jonny Zucker

 Movie Monsters by Danny Pearson

 Body Artby Alison Hawes